JustSomeBrosDoingScience/SCIENCE/CS36110/MachineLearningOverview.md

 between the output it gets and the desired output - this output is the *cost* of the current state of the program.
-It does this by manipulating the program's parameters, ($\theta$), just like how you would manipulate the steering wheel in a car to make the car turn rather than open the door and drag your foot on the ground.
+It does this by manipulating the program's parameters, ($\theta$), just like how you would manipulate the steering wheel in a car to make the car turn rather than physically pushing it under your own strength.
 The only thing you can change directly are these parameters.

 A simple (hurr) example as follows: